Groups setup

 Pages settings #

-The extension adds settings to the page wp-admin > Ultimate Member > Settings > General > Pages.
+The extension adds settings to the wp-admin > Ultimate Member > Settings > General > Pages screen.
 These settings allow you to manage required pages:

-• Create New Group - Displays a form to create a group
+- Create Group - Displays a form to create a group.

 Page Groups contains the [ultimatemember_groups] shortcode that shows a list of groups.
 Members can use this page to search a group, see a group info, join a group.